aleksk31/practicalEpigenomics/README.md

 done
 ```

-We can check their integrity by verifying their MD5 hash.
+Check their integrity by verifying their MD5 hash.
 As we can see in the image, they are correct.
 ```
 for file_type in bigBed; do